-When a proposal has been submitted, you can vote using Governor Mills in Anchor.
+When a proposal has been submitted, you can vote using Governor Mills in Frontier.

 Unless you have delegated to someone else, you will need to pay the Ethereum gas fee for the transaction as voting takes place on the Ethereum blockchain.

 Delegates can be seen as public voices or representatives chosen by the Inverse Finance community.
 You can track their votes on Frontier. and read any discussions they take part of in the Forum and on Discord.